XiaoXiaoXian/DEBUGCOM/README.md

 3.It can be use in your projects based on Win , CentOs and Mac by choose the right jre(jdk).

-4.In fact , it based on RXTXcomm.jar to communicate with com.
+4.In fact , it based on RXTXcomm.jar to communicate with com , so you must get it.

+5.Because current JDK does not include javafx api , so you should choose the right jdk.